NoTengoBattery/rails-lifestyles/README.md

 A demo website for a blog-like "Lifestyle" page with user registration, authorization, authentication, and internationalization.
 The website uses Ruby on Rails with PostgreSQL as the back-end stack, with `webpack`, semantic HTML, and SASS for the front-end.

+## Important

+This project and most Ruby projects here are demos and showcases.
+They are designed to prove particular aspects, not only about Ruby code itself but also about other skills.
+Most of my real-world Ruby code is privative/closed source.

+For my recently "released to the public" template that I've been using to speed up my freelancing projects in the past, check out the `rails6-webpacker` repository.
+Besides from that template, this repositories should not be considered final or viable products.

 ## Built With

 -   [Ruby on Rails](https://rubyonrails.org/)